Our impact:

 The project also strengthens support networks and mechanisms for girls and boys at risk of trafficking and unsafe migration, by holding workshops with local child protection committees on gender-based violence and with teachers on unsafe migration, early marriage and trafficking related issues so that they can better track girls and boys dropping out of school and refer children and families to support services.

+The annual leagues started in 2020.
 The First Annual Kabaddi League was organised on 16th January 2020 in Kolkata with six teams from three towns.
 It was attended by key stakeholders including State government ministers.
-The next annual league will be held in January 2021.

 “Before I started playing Kabaddi, I felt I had no value.”